llambiel/letsecureme/post.md

 Now, what about the content / behaviour of our website ?
 [Scott Helme](https://securityheaders.io/about/) did create a great HTTP response headers [analyser](https://securityheaders.io/).

 Let's get a step further and try to get a good ranking on this analyser as well.
-We try on our current setup and see that the result is not so good:
+We try on our current setup and see that the result is... not so good:

 ![alt text](images/securityheaders1.png "securityheaders.io first check")